realpoke/fatll-starter-kit/README.md

 php artisan optimize
 ```

+**NOTE** Also remember to change the Git branch to production in the general settings!

 ## Technologies
 This project uses various technologies and tools for development, testing, and deployment automation.
 Here are the key components: